 H. Cars MUST idle in all gears.

-I. No direct drives, couplers, valve pumps, or bleeder style valve bodies.
+I. No direct drives, couplers, valved pumps, or bleeder style valve bodies.

 A. Drive shafts must be steel, and must be painted white or silver or fluorescent orange.

 B. Must have steel drive shaft loop (360 degree) connected to the frame located within 6″ of the front drive shaft u-joint.